keypom/keypom-js/packages/one-click-connect/README copy.md

 1. dApp A, that the user is signed into with the full access key, creates a new limited access key for the user in the background
 2. This new key is placed into the connection object in the URL
-3. User clicks on the URL, signing them into dApp B. From here, they can instantly start signing transactions on dApp B without ever needing to open their wallet.
+3. User clicks on the URL, signing them into dApp B. From here, they can instantly start signing transactions on dApp B, using the previously generated secret key, without ever needing to open their wallet.

 #### Without Secret Key
 The second approach is more secure but includes an extra step.
 Rather than dApp A creating a limited access key before redirecting, this occurs when the user attempts to sign the first transaction on dApp B:

 1. dApp A creates a OneClick URL without any secret key in the connection object
 2. User clicks on URL, signing them into dApp B
 3. When the user tries to sign a transaction on dApp B, it redirects them back to their wallet to both sign the transaction and add a limited access key for dApp B.